hfattor/belly-button-challenge/README.md

 # belly-button-challenge
 The JavaScript code in the Static folder generates a dashboard of data from the following dataset:
-<blockquote>Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
+<blockquote>Hulcr, J. et al. (2012) <em>A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable</em>.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/</blockquote>

 The dataset catalogs the microbes that colonize human navels.
 The microbial species are also known as operational taxonomic units, or OTUs, in the study.